datavis2020/datavis2020.github.io/lectures.md

 ## 7. Techniques: Temporal Data

+__Mandatory Reading__
+Glance at this paper.
+No need to read everything but try to get an idea of the space-time cube metaphor that the paper is talking about and how it's used to describe data visualization.
+* Bach et al: A Descriptive Framework for Temporal Data Visualizations Based on Generalized Space-Time Cubes, Computer Graphics Forum, 2016: [https://hal-enac.archives-ouvertes.fr/hal-01303506/file/Bach2016spacetimecubes.pdf](https://hal-enac.archives-ouvertes.fr/hal-01303506/file/Bach2016spacetimecubes.pdf)

 ## 8. Advanced: Storytelling and Communication

 This lecture focuses on effective presentation techniques when using visualizations in e.g., infographics or presentations.
 Other presentation media can include videos, posters, and [datacomics](http://datacomics.net).
 The lecture investigates how presenting and talking with visualizations is different than using visualizations for exploring and analyzing data.
 Spoiler alert: "It's the audience, stupid!".